-- Final birth rate data for calendar year 2020 indicated slightly lower birth rates than were assumed in the prior valuation. - Near-term lawful permanent resident immigration data were updated since the prior valuation; near-term lawful permanent resident immigration assumptions were also updated to better reflect the expected effects of the recovery from the pandemic. - Historical population data and other-than-lawful permanent resident immigration data were updated since the prior valuation.
+- Final birth rate data for calendar year 2020 indicated slightly lower birth rates than were assumed in the prior valuation. - Near-term LPR immigration data were updated since the prior valuation; near-term LPR immigration assumptions were also updated to better reflect the expected effects of the recovery from the pandemic. - Historical population data and other-than-LPR immigration data were updated since the prior valuation.